digifarmio/cardano_1300178/mkdocs/docs/architecture-decision-records/adr.md

 **DigiFarm Objectives and Milestones:**

--   Mint 10,000 NFTs representing field boundaries across Kenya and Tanzania.
+-   Pilot Mint 500-1000 NFTs representing field boundaries across Kenya and Tanzania.
+Final dry-run simulation for full 10,000 NFTs prepared but not minted upfront

 -   Attach ten rows of agricultural data (planted area in hectares over three seasons) to each NFT.